Christmas is a time of year when people around the world come together in the spirit of giving, love and hope for mankind.

 You won’t be able to tell it’s Christmas in Qatar, a non-Christian country.
 Any celebrations which are organized are usually arranged by the growing expat community.

-Real trees in Qatar are very expensive and very rare.
-But for travelers craving the smell of a real Christmas tree, head to the Ritz-Carlton or a similar 5-star hotel.
+Real Christmas trees in Qatar are very expensive and very rare.
+But for travelers craving the smell of a real Xmas tree, head to the Ritz-Carlton or a similar internationally-known 5-star hotel.
 These hotels annually serve Christmas Eve buffets, if you’re looking to join a seasonal feast.

-But Mongolia does celebrate the Lunar New Year.
+But people in the Mongolian culture do celebrate the Lunar New Year.
 There are fireworks, street parties and a televised speech at midnight by the Mongolian President.
-The Lunar New Year is also celebrated with a “New Year’s Tree,” which bears uncanny resemblance to a Christmas tree!
+The Lunar New Year is also celebrated with a “New Year’s Tree,” which bears an uncanny resemblance to a Christmas tree!

 China is officially a non-religious state, so Christmas was once completely banned, along with Christianity.
 But while the government still places restrictions against observing a Western-style holiday, the country does share in the commercial season of buying.